nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 Each stage group has a dashboard consisting of metrics at the application level, such as Rails Web Requests, Rails API Requests, Sidekiq Jobs, and so on.
 The metrics in each dashboard are filtered and accumulated based on the [GitLab product categories](https://about.gitlab.com/handbook/product/categories/) and [feature categories](feature_categorization/index.md).

-The list of dashboards for each stage group is accessible at [https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups](https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups) (GitLab team members only), or at [the public mirror](https://dashboards.gitlab.com/dashboards?tag=feature_category&tag=stage-groups) (accessible to everyone with a GitLab.com account, with some limitations).
+The list of dashboards for each stage group is accessible at <https://dashboards.gitlab.net/dashboards/f/stage-groups/stage-groups> (GitLab team members only), or at [the public mirror](https://dashboards.gitlab.com/dashboards?tag=feature_category&tag=stage-groups) (accessible to everyone with a GitLab.com account, with some limitations).

-Please note that the dashboards for stage groups are at a very early stage.
+The dashboards for stage groups are at a very early stage.
 All contributions are welcome.
 If you have any questions or suggestions, please submit an issue in the [Scalability Team issues tracker](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/new).

 ## Usage

 Inside a stage group dashboard, there are some notable components.
-Let's look at the [Source Code group's dashboard](https://dashboards.gitlab.net/d/stage-groups-source_code/stage-groups-group-dashboard-create-source-code?orgId=1), chosen at random.
+Let's take the [Source Code group's dashboard](https://dashboards.gitlab.net/d/stage-groups-source_code/stage-groups-group-dashboard-create-source-code?orgId=1) as an example.

 ### Time range controls